bluemelov1/KomplRechnernetze/szenario3/README.md

 After you combined all the information of the options before you should be able to resolve the error.

 ## Problems
 While implemnting this szenario we had the problem that sometimes wireshark did not show any packages.
 To solve that problem you need to restart every VM and wireshark.
-This also did not happend if you started wireshark first.
+This did not happend if you started wireshark first.

 ## VyOS Configuration